Ryutaro-A/SumRec/README.md

 # SumRec

 This is the official implementation of the following paper: Ryutaro Asahara, Masaki Takahashi, Chiho Iwahashi and Michimasa Inaba.
 SumRec: A Framework for Recommendation using Open-Domain Dialogue.
-2023.
+PACLIC 2023.

 >Abstract<br>
->Chat dialogues contain a breadth of useful information about a speaker's interests, preferences, and experiences.
+>Chat dialogues contain considerable useful information about a speaker’s interests, preferences, and experiences.
->Knowledge from open-domain chat can be used to personalize various systems and offer recommendations for advanced information.
->This study proposed a new framework, SumRec, for recommending information obtained from open-domain chat dialogues.
+>Thus, knowledge from open-domain chat dialogue can be used to personalize various systems and offer recommendations for advanced information..This study proposed a novel framework SumRec for recommending information from open-domain chat dialogue.
->It also examines the framework using ChatRec, a newly constructed dataset for training and evaluation.
+>The study also examined the framework using ChatRec, a newly constructed dataset for training and evaluation \footnote{Our dataset and code is publicly available at https://github.com/Ryutaro-A/SumRec .
->To extract speaker and item characteristics, the SumRec framework uses a large language model (LLM) to generate a summary of speaker information from a dialogue and a recommendation information of the type of user for which the item is suggested for from the item information, respectively.
+>To extract the speaker and item characteristics, the SumRec framework employs a large language model (LLM) to generate a summary of the speaker information from a dialogue and to recommend information about an item according to the type of user.
->These are input into the score estimation model, generating a recommendation score.
+>The speaker and item information are then input into a score estimation model, generating a recommendation score.
->Experimental results show that SumRec framework performs better at providing recommendations than the baseline method, which uses dialogues and item descriptions as they are.
+>Experimental results show that the SumRec framework provides better recommendations than the baseline method of using dialogues and item descriptions in their original form.

 ## Overview
 The code and sample data for our work is organized as: